 The Group meets at 2:00 pm on the 3rd Tuesday of the month.
-The NEW venue will be the Centenary Lounge in St. Mark's Church Hall.
+The venue is the Centenary Lounge in St. Mark's Church Hall.
 The church hall is located immediately behind St. Mark's Church on the Rugby Road, Leamington (CV32 6DL).
 There will be a charge of £1.00 to cover the room cost.
 Tea/Coffee will be available for 20p.

 This is an open group so please feel free to join us on the day.